 A range of experience

-Regardless of categories and labels if you are worried about how you are feeling, reaching out for help is the first step towards feeling like yourself again.
+You could try a few self-assesment tools but regardless of categories and labels if you are worried about how you are feeling, reaching out for help is the first step towards feeling like yourself again.

 The path to healing